 The research programmes of Leiden Law School are intended to create substantive synergy within a well-functioning and inspiring research climate.

 All members of the Leiden Law School academic staff who hold a PhD and have a position that includes research obligations, are required to take part in the RAF round.
-The next general RAF round will take place in 2022.
-It will then consist of two parts: a research review over the years 2019-2021, and a preview of research plans for the years 2022-2025.
+The next general RAF round will take place in 2023.
+It will then consist of two parts: a research review over the years 2019-2022, and a preview of research plans for the years 2023-2026.
 Staff who recently received their doctorate may apply in an interim round.
-These interim founds will be held in June and December.
-Only for the year 2019 there will be one round to be held in October.
+These interim rounds will be held in June and December.

 PhD candidates belong to the research programme of their supervisor, but do not become a Fellow.